justinrgarrard/world-of-naevis.net/docs/adventuring/downtime/index.md

 {: .downtime}
 > **Fighter: Conditioning Drills**
 >
 > Start the next session with temporary hit points equal to twice your character level.
-You can change out your [Fighting Style](../../more/classes/fighter#fighting-style) for a different option.
+You can replace your [Fighting Style](../../more/classes/fighter#fighting-style) with a different option.

 {: .downtime}
 > **Rogue: Specialty Work**
 >
 > Waive the lifestyle expenses for this downtime.
-You can replace the skills you have [Expertise](../../more/classes/rogue#expertise) in with any other skills you are proficient with.
+You can replace the skills you have [Expertise](../../more/classes/rogue#expertise) in with other skills you are proficient with.

 {: .downtime}
 > **Wizard: Research**